 Resentment at the happy drunk once again waving off his daughter, as she tried to get him to come home and eat, filled Pritchard up for the umpteenth time.

-He never got involved in anything there, though.
+Pritchard never got involved in anything there, though.

-Like so many times before, she gave up and left her dad to gamble, and like so many times before, he didn’t even seem to registered that the five minutes he’d asked her to wait sometimes became thirty before she left, her shoulders slumping from yet another defeat at another drunken promise lost in an alcohol-drowned mind’s ability to tell time.
+Like so many times before, she gave up and left her dad to gamble, and like so many times before, he didn’t even seem to register that the five minutes he’d asked her to wait sometimes became thirty before she left, her shoulders slumping from yet another defeat at another drunken promise lost in an alcohol-drowned mind’s ability to tell time.